rene-dev/stmbl/README.md

 This software is released under the GPLv3.

-stmbl
+STMBL
 =====
 There is work in progress on documentation: https://github.com/rene-dev/stmbl/blob/master/docs/src/Getting%20Started.adoc

 **IRC: #stmbl on irc.hackint.eu** https://webirc.hackint.org/#stmbl

-stmbl is an open source servo drive designed for Retrofitting CNC machines and Robots.
+STMBL is an open source servo drive designed for Retrofitting CNC machines and Robots.
 It supports Industrial AC and DC servos with up to 320V and 2kW (see [specs](https://github.com/rene-dev/stmbl/wiki/specs) for details).

 Documentation about the PCB and pinout of the feedback connector: